Davekibh/Davekibh/README.md

 ## Hi, I'm Dave Bhandari

 ### About me🧑:
-I am Computer Engineering student.I am a Certified Java Developer by CCA(Cambridge Certification Authority).<br/>
+I am Computer Engineering student and a Certified Java Developer by CCA(Cambridge Certification Authority).<br/>
 I have done Internship as a FullStack Developer as well as White Box Tester.<br/>
 I have an interest in learning DS,ML,AI and would 💖 to grow my knowledge in these Technologies.